Jolande Jacobi: Writing

-Jacobi's first publication was an outline of Jung's psychology in its classical form, expressing his ideas clearly and simply, an outline which was to be translated into fifteen languages and go through many successful editions.
+Jacobi's first publication was an outline of Jung's psychology in its classical form, an outline which was to be translated into fifteen languages and go through many successful editions.
 Jung himself would call her writings "a very good presentation of my concepts".
 Her subsequent books continued to offer clear expositions of central, classic Jungian themes.

 Controversy

 In the sixties, Jacobi was involved in a controversy at the Zurich Institute involving the question of boundary violations with a patient on the part of the analyst James Hillman, something to which Jacobi took strong exception.
-The result was a firmer policy on, and greater explication of the need to avoid such violations at the Institute.
+The result was a firmer policy on, and greater explication of the need to avoid such violations at the institute.